MSIA/AVC_BinqiShen_project/README.md

 #### Load data into S3
 The data used for this project was obtained from this [Credit Card Fraud Detection](https://www.kaggle.com/mishra5001/credit-card) Kaggle dataset.
 Since the data i relatively small, there is a copy of the loan application data in this repository with the following path: `data/sample/application_data.csv`.

-Run the following commend to load data to S3:
+Run the following command to load data to S3:

 ```
 docker run \